Indro Montanelli: Arrest and death sentence

-After witnessing war and destruction in the Balkans and the disastrous Italian invasion of Greece, Montanelli decided to join the Italian resistance movement against the fascist regime by joining the liberal Giustizia e Libertà clandestine group.
-Here, he met socialist leader Sandro Pertini, who would later become president of Italy from 1978 to 1985.
+After witnessing war and destruction in the Balkans, and the disastrous Italian invasion of Greece, Montanelli decided to join the Italian resistance movement against the fascist regime by joining the liberal Giustizia e Libertà clandestine group.
+There he met socialist leader Sandro Pertini, who would later become president of Italy from 1978 to 1985.
 Montanelli was eventually once again captured by the Germans, tried, and sentenced to death.
 In the Milanese prison of San Vittore, he met Mike Bongiorno, who would later become one of the most famous Italian television personalities.
 In prison, he also made the acquaintance of General Della Rovere, who was said to have been arrested while on a secret mission on behalf of the Allies.
-In fact, this man was a thief called Giovanni Bertoni, a spy for the Germans.
-Bertoni was so taken in by the military character he was playing that he refused to relay any information to his German captors and was executed like a real enemy official.
+The truth was that the man was a thief called Giovanni Bertoni, a spy for the Germans.
+Bertoni was so taken in by the military character he was playing that he refused to relay any information to his German captors and was executed like an enemy official.
 After the war, Montanelli dedicated a book to this incident, Il generale Della Rovere (1959), which later turned into a Golden Lion-winning movie directed by Roberto Rossellini and starring Vittorio De Sica.

 Salvation came at the end of 1944 with the help of unknown conspirators who arranged for his transfer to a prison in Verona.
 The transfer was then transformed into a dash for the Swiss border.
 The identity of these conspirators remained a mystery until decades later when it appeared that it had been the result of collusion by several agencies.
 Among them, Marshal Mannerheim allegedly put pressure on his German allies.
 To Nikolaus von Falkenhorst, the commander of the German troops stationed in Finland, he said: "You are executing a gentleman."
 This resulted in Berlin's opening of an inquiry.
 In 1945, while hiding in Switzerland, he published the novel Drei Kreuze (Three Crosses), which later appeared in Italian with the title Qui non-riposano (Here They Do Not Rest).
 Inspired by Thornton Wilder's The Bridge of San Luis Rey, the story begins on 17 September 1944 when a Val d'Ossola priest buries three unknown corpses and commemorates them with three anonymous crosses.